 Fest says he finds it surprising how even large organizations often treat messaging as an afterthought.
 Hess-Lüttich says that “often organizations prioritize technical solutions and underestimate the importance of communications.”
 As to why people find it so hard to stay on message, he has a less scientific-sounding answer: “For some it might simply be an insufficient ability to concentrate.”
 Fest says that beyond helping with staying on message and generating messages, the Message House method can “profoundly change an organization’s culture in terms of generally paying more attention to communications.”

 WPP’s GroupM, the world’s leading media investment management group, estimates that total marketing services expenditures worldwide will push past the $1-trillion threshold for the first time in 2017.
 “That’s the beauty of the Message House,” says Marc Fest.
-“It doesn’t cost anything, it is simple, and anyone can use it to produce better results through better communication.
-And for me personally, I enjoy having all these connections with fellow communicators all around the world.”
+“It doesn’t cost anything, it is simple, and anyone can use it to produce better results through better communication.”

 You can download the Message House template, and an eBook, for free at www.messagehouse.org.